rodi-314/cg2028_project/README.md

   Saving and restoring `R14` ensures that the correct return address is preserved, so `BX LR` correctly transfers control back to `main()`.

 ### 3. Handling Exhaustion of General Purpose Registers

+- **Question:**
+  What can you do if you have used up all the general purpose registers and you need to store some more values during processing?

 - **Solutions:**
 - **Use the Stack (PUSH & POP):**